-The primary purpose of this funding is to support programs for expelled students and students serving long-term suspensions.
+The primary purpose of this funding is to support programs for expelled students and students serving long-term suspensions as well as supporting students that have been excluded under clause 265(1)(m) of the Education Act to re-integrate back into the education system.
 In addition, this funding can be used to support whole school, classroom and student-level prevention and intervention activities for students in junior kindergarten to Grade 12 who have engaged in inappropriate behaviour or are at risk of suspension or expulsion.